FBruzzesi/iso-week-date/docs/index.md

 ## Usage

+To see how to work with `IsoWeek` and `IsoWeekDate` classes please refer to the [getting started](getting-started/quickstart.md) section.

-To see how to work with `IsoWeek`, `IsoWeekDate` and/or pandas and polars utils modules, please refer to the [getting started](getting-started/quickstart/) section.
+To see how to work with pandas and polars functionalities please refer to the [dataframe modules](getting-started/dataframe-modules.md) section.

 ## Contributing

-Please read the [contributing guidelines](contribute/) in the documentation site.
+Please read the [contributing guidelines](contribute.md) in the documentation site.

 ## License